 - Malice by Heather Walter (2021)

-I couldn’t put Ash, the Cinderella retelling, on the list with lesbian books and lesbian novels without also mentioning, Malice, a lesbian retelling of another fairy tale classic, Sleeping Beauty.
+I couldn’t put Ash, the Cinderella retelling, on the list of lesbian books and lesbian novels without also mentioning, Malice, a lesbian retelling of another fairy tale classic, Sleeping Beauty.

 In this dark retelling, the villain, Alyce, narrates the story.
 Alyce lives shunned from the kingdom for her dark magic (the very same kind of magic that cursed Princess Aurora at birth).